toakarsky/simev/README.md

 python ./simev.py
 ```

-You can pause the world with ```SPACEBASE``` and while paused It shows some information about hovered object.
+You can pause the world with ```SPACEBAR``` and while paused It shows some information about hovered object.

 # Let's say this is a design description part of README
 ## Window